RuslanRWX/sysbackup/README.md

 *sbctl* is a CLI for configuring sbd, logic and  behaviour.<br/>
 *sbc* is a client on a host server, required only for backing up the MySQL database and managing this server. *sbc* can also configure its own backup logic.
 It can be useful in case you don’t want to go to the backup server to make some changes.<br/>

+*Sysbackup* is configured by using its own client program *sbctl*

+#### Minimal architecture
+Minimal architecture requires one a backup daemon (*sysbackup*) and master database (*MongoDB*), plus one or more host servers which need to be backed up.

+#### Cluster architecture
+Cluster architecture requires two or more backup servers and a bunch of host servers.
+In this case, daemons (*sysbackup*) have access to the same databases.